Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 There is still some semblance of melody, such as the interludes in the song “The Truth is no Defence” and even a little bit of tapping in the mix.

 3 Ways of Thrashers (split album with the bands НAANMAY and Kasatura)

 New War Order

 Sentenced to Life

-The album Sentenced to Life isn’t Reign in Blood quality, good but it is an album to be appreciated.
-“The Drug…” is a beautiful two minute (plus instrumental) song that is progressive influenced and it offers our eardrums a sort of break from the relentless play of heavy songs.
-There is not one bad moment on the album Sentenced to Life as it an album that deserves a score in the very high 90s on a 100 point scale for sure.
+The album Sentenced to Life isn’t Reign in Blood quality.
+“The Drug…” is a beautiful two-minute (plus instrumental) song that is progressive influenced and offers our eardrums a sort of break from the relentless play of heavy songs.
+There is not one bad moment on the album as it deserves a score in the very high 90s on a 100-point scale.